ihuston/pydata_package_test/README.md

 and installs packages using `conda`.
 To change this, edit the `manifest.yml` file.

+Be careful to allocate enough memory to the app to allow the tests to run.
+8GB seems to be needed for some of the more intensive scikit-learn & pandas tests.

 ## Successful Package Installation
 If you have successfully installed the packages the versions will be printed